Institute of International Peace Leaders

 Goodwill Ambassador for Education Equity & Peace

-Shahzaib Lakhani known as “Zaib Lakhani” is the first selected IIPL Goodwill Ambassador and 19 year old a young man, and possess some extra ordinary skills to set entirely new exemplary standards for people who are denied inclusion in schools and community due to their unique profiles for any reasons.
-Zaib’s unique profile as an individual with Down Syndrome, also allows
+Shahzaib Lakhani known as “Zaib Lakhani” is the first selected IIPL Goodwill Ambassador at the age of 19yr.
+A young man who possesses a fire to serve his Global Community with an extra ordinary skill with his extra chromosome, setting entirely new exemplary standards for people who are denied inclusion at any level, Zaib’s unique profile as an individual with Down Syndrome and his achievements will leave all speechless.

 “Be the change; Let’s be the Change” ~ Zaib Lakhani